kendallmiller/kendallmiller.github.io/_posts/2023-05-12-dont-bet-against-the-cloud.md

 tags: [Cloud, Management]
 ---

-> This article is focused on small and mid-sized companies, say up to 250 employees in techincal disciplines.
+> This article is focused on small and mid-sized companies, say up to 250 employees in technical disciplines.
 If you're operating at Netflix scale, a) you don't care what this article says and b) it's not for you.

 # Why the renewed interest in self-hosting?